 - 1. For the purposes of this Convention, the term "permanent establishment" means a fixed place of business through which the business of an enterprise is wholly or partly carried on. - 2.
-The term "permanent establishment" includes especially: - (a) a place of management; - (b) a branch; - (c) an office; - (d) a factory; - (e) a workshop; - (f) a sales store or any premises used as a sales outlet; and - (g) a mine, an oil or gas well, a quarry or any other place of extraction or exploitation of natural resources. - 3.
-The term "permanent establishment" likewise encompasses: - (a) a building site, a construction, assembly or installation project or any supervisory activity in connection with such site or project, but only where such site, project or activity continues for a period of more than six months; - (b) the furnishing of services, including consultancy services, by an enterprise through employees or other personnel engaged by an enterprise for such purpose, but only where activities of that nature continue (for the same or a connected project) within the Contracting State for a period or periods aggregating more than six months within any twelve-month period.

-- 4. Notwithstanding the preceding provisions of this Article, the term "permanent establishment" shall be deemed not to include: - (a) the use of facilities solely for the purpose of storage, display or delivery of goods or merchandise belonging to the enterprise; - (b) the maintenance of a stock of goods or merchandise belonging to the enterprise solely for the purpose of storage, display or delivery; - (c) the maintenance of a stock of goods or merchandise belonging to the enterprise solely for the purpose of processing by another enterprise; - (d) the maintenance of a fixed place of business solely for the purpose of purchasing goods or merchandise, or for collecting information, for the enterprise; - (e) the maintenance of a fixed place of business solely for the purpose of carrying on, for the enterprise, any other activity of a preparatory or auxiliary character; and - (f) the maintenance of a fixed place of business solely for any combination of activities mentioned in subparagraphs (a) to (e), provided that the overall activity of the fixed place of business resulting from this combination is of a preparatory or auxiliary character. - 5.
+The term "permanent establishment" includes especially: - (a) a place of management; - (b) a branch; - (c) an office; - (d) a factory; - (e) a workshop; - (f) any premises used as a sales outlet or for receiving or soliciting orders; - (g) a warehouse in relation to a person providing storage facilities for others; - (h) a mine, an oil or gas well, a quarry or any other place of extraction of natural resources; - (i) an installation or structure used for the exploration or exploitation of natural resources. - 3.
+A building site, a construction, installation or assembly project or any supervisory activity in connection with such site or project constitutes a permanent establishment only if it lasts more than six months. - 4.
+Notwithstanding the preceding provisions of this Article, the term "permanent establishment" shall be deemed not to include: - (a) the use of facilities solely for the purpose of storage or display of goods or merchandise belonging to the enterprise; - (b) the maintenance of a stock of goods or merchandise belonging to the enterprise solely for the purpose of storage or display; - (c) the maintenance of a stock of goods or merchandise belonging to the enterprise solely for the purpose of processing by another enterprise; - (d) the maintenance of a fixed place of business solely for the purpose of purchasing goods or merchandise, or for collecting information, for the enterprise; - (e) the maintenance of a fixed place of business solely for the purpose of carrying on, for the enterprise, any other activity of a preparatory or auxiliary character; and - (f) the maintenance of a fixed place of business solely for any combination of activities mentioned in subparagraphs (a) to (e), provided that the overall activity of the fixed place of business resulting from this combination is of a preparatory or auxiliary character. - 5.
 Notwithstanding the provisions of paragraphs 1 and 2, where a person other than an agent of an independent status to whom paragraph 6 applies is acting on behalf of an enterprise and has, and habitually exercises, in a Contracting State an authority to conclude contracts in the name of the enterprise, that enterprise shall be deemed to have a permanent establishment in that State in respect of any activities which that person undertakes for the enterprise, unless the activities of such person are limited to those mentioned in paragraph 4 which, if exercised through a fixed place of business, would not make this fixed place of business a permanent establishment under the provisions of that paragraph. - 6.
-An enterprise shall not be deemed to have a permanent establishment in a Contracting State merely because it carries on business in that State through a broker, general commission agent or any other agent of an independent status, provided that such persons are acting in the ordinary course of their business. - 7.
-The fact that a company which is a resident of a Contracting State controls or is controlled by a company which is a resident of the other Contracting State, or which carries on business in that other State (whether through a permanent establishment or otherwise), shall not of itself constitute either company a permanent establishment of the other.
+An enterprise of a Contracting State shall not be deemed to have a permanent establishment in the other Contracting State merely because it carries on business in that State through a broker, general commission agent or any other agent of an independent status, provided that such persons are acting in the ordinary course of their business.
+However, when the activities of such an agent are devoted wholly or mainly on behalf of that enterprise, he will not be considered an agent of an independent status within the meaning of this paragraph.

+7. The fact that a company which is a resident of a Contracting State controls or is controlled by a company which is a resident of the other Contracting State, or which carries on business in that other State (whether through a permanent establishment or otherwise), shall not of itself constitute either company a permanent establishment of the other.